Mercedes-Benz Truck Racing: Reception

 The game was highly praised by the specialized press.
-For example, French publications JeuxVideoPC.com and Jeuxvideo.com have rated the game 75% out of 100%, respectively; a lower score for the game (6/10) was rated by the website Gamekult.
+French publications JeuxVideoPC.com and Jeuxvideo.com have rated the game 75% out of 100%, respectively; a lower score for the game (6/10) was rated by the website Gamekult.

 Mercedes-Benz Truck Racing received an 80% rating from German magazines PC Games Germany and PC Player Germany.
 According to MobyRank's ratings, the highest scores - 86% and 88% - were given to the game by GameStar and Gamesmania.

-On the well-known Russian gaming site Absolute Games, Mercedes-Benz Truck Racing has received 85% out of 100%.
+On the well-known Russian gaming site Absolute Games, the game has received 85% out of 100%.
 The author of the review notes the high-quality 3D graphics, realistic physical model and interesting gameplay ("in terms of gaming interest, MBTR is able to satisfy the needs of the most discerning public").
-The verdict was summed up with the words: "Grab it, play it, go crazy.
-With the complete absence of competition, the guys from Synetic have proved that there is only one warrior in the field."

 The average score according to the MobyRank rating is 79% out of 100%.